ajhuff7/refactor-code/readme.md

 # Refactor Code - Horiseon

-This refactor of Horiseon's Social Solutions Services site was cAltompleted to update all accessibility standards and confirm search engine compatibility.
+The refactor of Horiseon's Social Solutions Services site was completed to update all accessibility standards and confirm search engine compatibility.
 Meeting accessibility standards will ensure compliance with ADA rules and regulations.

 ---